maahl/sdab/README.md

 * commit the changes
 * push them if possible
 * latexdiff the old and new version
+* email the latexdiff using the provided command

 To setup the script: